privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 127.0.0.1 privacy-sandbox-demos-collector.dev
 ```

-Verifying mapping with :
+Verifying mapping with:

 ```shell
 nslookup privacy-sandbox-demos-news.dev
 ```

-If the mapping isn’t reflected in Chrome, try clearing your DNS cache
+If the mapping isn’t reflected in Chrome, try clearing your DNS cache:

 `chrome://net-internals/#dns`

 2. **If you use Google Chrome, --host-resolver-rules flag can be used instead.**

-Start Google chrome with the following argument
+Start Google Chrome with the following argument:

 ```shell
 google_chrome --host-resolver-rules="MAP privacy-sandbox-demos-* 127.0.0.1"